MichaelRumpler/MichaelRumpler.github.io/_pages/kitty.md

 ### Speak to your robot

-All the quadrupeds from above are controlled via computer or remote control.
+Most of the quadrupeds from above are controlled via computer or remote control.
 Nobody just tells them what to do.
 Well, I want to talk with it.

 NetworkChuck did a great video of how to create your own voice assistant without sending all the audio data to the cloud.

 {% include video id="XvbVePuP7NY" provider="youtube" %}

 He uses a Raspberry Pi with mics and speakers.
-He already has [Home Assistant](https://www.home-assistant.io/installation/) installed in his home and the [Rhasspi project](https://github.com/rhasspy/wyoming-satellite) integrates nicely with that.
+He already has [Home Assistant](https://www.home-assistant.io/installation/) installed in his home and the [Rhasspi project](https://github.com/rhasspy/wyoming-satellite) strives to integrate voice control into that.
 He also uses a local notebook for Speech to Text (STT) and Text to Speech (TTS) because his Pi is a bit slow with that.

 I want my robot to be as independent as possible.
 So I don't want to use another local machine with a Home Assistant server or an AI server for STT and TTS.
 But maybe I can use the other services which Rhasspi uses in the back.